Kakumanu-Harshitha/Movie-Recommendation-System/README.md

 # Applications:
 --> Netflix, Amazon Prime, and Disney+ use advanced recommendation systems to suggest movies and TV shows.

 --> YouTube and TikTok use similar systems for video recommendations.

 --> E-commerce platforms (Amazon, Flipkart) recommend movies based on user behavior.

 # Results
 **Avatar:**
-Aliens vs Predator: Requiem
+Aliens vs Predator,
-Aliens
+Aliens,
-Falcon Rising
+Falcon Rising,
-Independence Day
+Independence Day,
 Titan A.E.

 **Harry Potter and the Half-Blood Prince:**
-Harry Potter and the Order of the Phoenix
+Harry Potter and the Order of the Phoenix,
-Harry Potter and the Goblet of Fire
+Harry Potter and the Goblet of Fire,
-Harry Potter and the Chamber of Secrets
+Harry Potter and the Chamber of Secrets,
-Harry Potter and the Philosopher's Stone
+Harry Potter and the Philosopher's Stone,
-Harry Potter and the Prisoner of Azkaban
+Harry Potter and the Prisoner of Azkaban.

 **The Scarlet Letter:**
-Kabhi Alvida Naa Kehna
+Kabhi Alvida Naa Kehna,
-For Your Consideration
+For Your Consideration,
-Redemption Road
+Redemption Road,
-Monsoon Wedding
+Monsoon Wedding,
-Veer-Zaara
+Veer-Zaara.

 # Requirements:
 Python